NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Equipment/E/Ebon Fulcrum Lens.md

 **Requirements** At least one glimmer remains in the _Ebon Fulcrum Lens_

 **Effect** You draw upon a glimmer of Nhimbaloth's essence for power; reduce the number of glimmers remaining in the lens by 1.
-You're [[Conditions/Quickened|Quickened]] for 1 minute and gain a +1 item bonus to attack rolls, saving throws, and DCs.
+You're [[Quickened|Quickened]] for 1 minute and gain a +1 item bonus to attack rolls, saving throws, and DCs.
 You can use this extra action to Stride or Step, or for an action in a special ghost ability you have.

 [[Equipment Effects/Effect_ Ebon Fulcrum Lens (2 Action)|Effect: Ebon Fulcrum Lens (2 Action)]]